03 Aug Grilling laws in Germany

 What is in the lease

 As mentioned before the rule of thumb for things like this is you can’t bother the neighbors.
-Now here we need to apply a little bit of common sense.
+Now this is where we need to apply a little bit of common sense.
 If you fire up your electric grill to cook a couple of hot dogs, no one is really going to complain.
-On the other hand if you’re hosting a rowdy party and grilling that famous green meat from Lidls (sorry couldn’t find any images but next time you’re in Aldi or Lidl check the meat section and you’ll see what I mean) the moment it hits the grill, sends up tons of smoke and you live on the bottom floor of a building.
-Well, you get the point.
+On the other hand if you’re hosting a rowdy party and grilling that famous green meat from Aldi (sorry couldn’t find any images but next time you’re there check the meat section and you’ll see what I mean) if you live on the top floor it’s unlikely to bother anyone.
+Of course “unlikely” is a relative concept in Germany.

 How much is too much